mcbadlon31/CHM172-Reaction-Dynamics/docs/Student_Guide_Group_2.md

     *   Set **Mass B = 4.03** (D₂).
     *   **Observe**: The Mean Speed ($v_{mean}$) will be **lower** than for H₁.
     *   **Record**: Calculate the ratio $\frac{v_{H2}}{v_{D2}}$.
 Is it $\sqrt{2} \approx 1.41$?

+> **✅ Expected Outcome**: Ratio should be 1.41 ± 0.02.
+This √2 factor comes directly from the mass ratio.

 3.  **Exercise 1.2**:
     *   Calculate your Collision Frequency $Z_{F,D2}$.
     *   It should be lower than Group 1's $Z_{F,H2}$ by a factor of $\sqrt{2}$.